ChenyuTang98/cse15l-lab-reports/lab-report3.md

-# Using `find -name`
+#  Search files with specified type ".txt"
-This command is used to search for files with a specified name.
+Using `find -name` to search for files with a specified name.
 source: [Link](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)
 ## Example 1:
 ### command: